 The secure CJSM email is:

-Philip has prosecuted and defended, but now exclusively defends in cases involving:
+Philip now exclusively defends in cases involving:

-– fraud (UK and multinational);
+- fraud (UK and international);

 - money laundering and counterfeiting;

-– large-scale drug importation, trafficking, and supply.
+- large-scale drug importation, trafficking, supply and production;

 - R v O (Basildon CC) – 2-week multi-handed trial involving fraud carried out on vulnerable householders: these elderly people were defrauded out of money for gardening and landscaping work which was never carried out.